 Submitting the Thesis

-After the defense and upon approval of the thesis, two copies of the thesis on 100% cotton paper, together with the Thesis Approval Form signed by the student's committee, must be submitted to the Graduate School no later than two weeks prior to Commencement.
-The final date for submission of theses is published online.
+After the defense and upon approval of the thesis, the Thesis Approval Form should be signed by the student's committee and be submitted to the Graduate School.
+The final date for submission of theses is published here.

 Submitting the final copy of your thesis or dissertation for partial fulfillment of the requirements of a graduate degree is a multi-part process.
 For all master’s students, the parts of the process are: submitting the final version to Trace in PDF format and delivering a copy of your approval form to the Graduate School.
 Please follow the instructions found here.